jcbvm/i18n-editor/README.md

 When using directories, the directory will be named after the locales and the files within these directories will be of the from `translations` (customizable via the settings menu).

-For `Properties` formatted translation project a default translation file will be created called `translations.properties` (customizable via the settings menu), this is the fallback translation file (which is common for a java ResourceBundle).
+For `Properties` formatted translation projects a default translation file will be created called `translations.properties` (customizable via the settings menu), this is the fallback translation file (which is common for a java ResourceBundle).

 #### Translation status
 In the tree on the left side of the editor translations with missing values will be marked with a yellow icon in front of them.